2019 Gold Britannia 1oz

 In basic terms, to compete with the Krugerrand.
 The South African coin was the first bullion coin to hold exactly 1oz of gold and after its launch in 1967, it managed to dominate the ever-growing gold investment market.
 With their roots firmly in tradition, the Royal Mint were perhaps slow to recognise and capitalise on the growing demand for bullion coins.
 Exactly 20 years after the Krugerrand launch, the Mint eventually launched the 1oz Britannia coin as a direct competitor to the more-established coin.

 I bet they’re pleased they did now, as the Gold Britannia has grown into one of the most popular coins globally, successfully spreading the MInt’s name worldwide.
-While the Britannia certainly dominates the UK market, te Krugerrand still holds great recognition and appeal, especially on the continent.
-The Royal Mint’s desire to appeal to the global market was demonstrated when the Britannia swapped from a 22 carat coin to fine gold (24 carat) in 2013.
+While the Britannia certainly dominates the UK market, the Krugerrand still holds great recognition and appeal, especially on the continent.
+The Royal Mint’s desire to appeal to the global market was demonstrated when the Britannia swapped from a 22 carat coin to fine gold (24 carats) in 2013.
 Te lucrative and expanding Asian precious metals market generally will only buy pure gold.

 Variety of Britannia coins